ceparazia/SQTP/docs/Event Snapshots.md

 #### Ingredients

 - 1 kg mealy yam (preferably iron-stick yam)
 - 1 tbsp white vinegar (for soaking)
 - **Coating**: Generous amount of white sugar
 - 60g condensed milk
 - 65g light cream

-  > [!CAUTION]
-  >
+???+ caution
-  > Note that excessive light cream will make the yam too thin to shape
+    Note that excessive light cream will make the yam too thin to shape

 #### Steps

 1. **Prep the Yam**

-   - Wear gloves
+    * Wear gloves

-     > [!WARNING]
-     >
+    ???+ warning
-     > Sticky slime on peeled yams will cause an allergic reaction.
+        Sticky slime on peeled yams will cause an allergic reaction.

-     >
-     > It really iiiiiiiiiiiiiiiiiitches!!!
+        It really iiiiiiiiiiiiiiiiiitches!!!

-   - Peel and soak in vinegar water (1 tbsp white vinegar + water) for 10 mins to **prevent oxidation** (browning).
+    * Peel and soak in vinegar water (1 tbsp white vinegar + water) for 10 mins to **prevent oxidation** (browning).

      ![](images/23.jpg)

 2. **Clean & Cut**

     - Scrub yam segments in vinegar water until **smooth and white** (removes allergens).
     - Cut into chunks, place on a heatproof plate, and **liberally coat with sugar**.

 3. **Steam**

     - Steam for 30 mins over high heat.
 Sugar will melt into syrup.

 4. **Blend** (*Critical texture steps*)

     - Transfer yam + syrup to a blender.
 Add condensed milk and cream.
     - **Blend for 10-20 secs max** (*over-blending makes paste too thin*).
     - **No water added** – relies on natural moisture offered by the syrup.

    **Alternative Methods:**

     - *Hand-mashing*: For grainier texture (traditional approach).
     - *No dairy*: Lighter, herbal flavor but less aromatic.

 5. **Pipe & Serve**

     - Sieve paste if lumpy (*prevents clogging piping tip*).

     - Shape the paste onto plates.

+    ???+ question "Pity"
-     > We initially planned to make delicate decorations with a piping bag, but it's a pity that such a step isn't implemented due to time constraints (◞‸ ◟)💧
+        We initially planned to make delicate decorations with a piping bag, but it's a pity that such a step isn't implemented due to time constraints (◞‸ ◟)💧

     - Garnish with mint leaves

     - Top with the **sauce** and enjoyദ്ദി(˵ •̀ ᴗ - ˵ ) ✧.